great-expectations/great_expectations/docs/why_use_ge.md

 #### Data Docs

 Great Expectations renders Expectations to clean, human-readable documentation, which we call Data Docs, see the screenshot below.
-These HTML docs contain both your Expectation Suites as well as your data Validation Results each time validation is run – think of it as a continuously updated data quality report.
+These HTML docs contain both your Expectation Suites as well as your data validation results each time validation is run – think of it as a continuously updated data quality report.

 ![Screenshot of Data Docs](../docs/guides/images/datadocs.png)